 You can also link to the source of the data without quoting the research institute, firm or organization.
+Remember, part of the perfect blog is the combination of high quality content and link building.
 I do that a lot in my posts:

 7).
 Attribute graphics and images correctly: What would it look like if this article with over 5,000 words was all text, with no graphics or images to break up large chunks of words?
 I bet you’d never read past the first subheading.

 It’s important to use images and relevant charts in your article to build trust and authority.
 Also, the brain processes visual information (graphics, charts, infographics, memes, photos, etc.) 60,000 times faster than plain text.

 In the image above, the author combined several pieces of data and created a Slideshare presentation.
 All I did was credit/link to the exact page on Slideshare.